Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 • Fish (only on permitted days).

-During fasting, you need to diversify your diet to the maximum, as the body is used to proteins and fats.
-You need to eat everything, for example, juices, soy products, sweets, chocolate.
-In addition to basic ingredients such as vegetables and fruits, it is necessary to introduce a variety of modern products.
+During fasting, you need to diversify your diet as much as possible, since the body is accustomed to proteins and fats.
+You need to eat everything, such as juices, soy products, sweets, chocolate.
+In addition to basic ingredients such as vegetables and fruits, you need to introduce a variety of modern products.

-Be sure to try eggplant, celery, spinach, broccoli, arugula, chickpeas (from the legume family).
-Ordinary vegetables from the garden can be cooked in a special way, experimented, add various herbs and seasonings.
+You should definitely try eggplant, celery, spinach, broccoli, arugula, and chickpeas (from the legume family).
+Ordinary vegetables from the garden can be prepared in a special way, experimented with, and various herbs and seasonings added.

-For any housewife, preparing a new dish is a special ritual during which a woman plunges into her element.
-To do this, you can create a personal diary and enter each recipe.
-Fasting days will brighten up communication with loved ones, as a joint meal brings together.
-Ways of cooking that really turned out great, try to recommend to friends, share experiences.
-It is important to remember that the body must be supported by those products, which include protein and glucose, fats.
+For any housewife, preparing a new dish is a special ritual, during which a woman immerses herself in her element.
+To do this, you can create a personal diary and write down each recipe.
+Lenten days will be brightened up by communication with loved ones, as sharing a meal brings you closer together.
+Try recommending methods of cooking dishes that really turned out great to your friends and sharing experiences.
+It is important to remember that the body must be supported by foods that contain protein, glucose, and fats.

-The most common ingredients in lean cuisine are vegetables, they are suitable for both side dishes and gourmet dishes.
-There are a lot of recipes.
-For example, it is easy to make excellent meatballs from ordinary potatoes, as well as a salad or a casserole.
+The most common ingredients in Lenten cuisine are vegetables; they are suitable for both side dishes and gourmet dishes.
+There are a huge number of recipes.
+Let’s say it’s easy to make excellent cutlets from ordinary potatoes, as well as a salad or casserole.
 From boiled vegetables- the vinaigrette.

-AT recent times it became fashionable to make soups-puree.
+IN Lately It has become fashionable to make puree soups.
 They are very nutritious, quickly and thoroughly digested.
-This method of cooking will appeal to young children, people of advanced age.
-Use this product causes no difficulty.
-The recipe is very simple, because all the selected ingredients must first be boiled and then chopped with a blender.
+This cooking method will appeal to young children and older people.
+Use of this product does not cause any difficulties.
+The recipe is very simple, because all the selected ingredients must first be boiled and then chopped in a blender.
 Next, the resulting mixture is added to the broth.

-Depending on the components, the calorie content and nutritional value of the dish may vary.
+Depending on the ingredients, the calorie content and nutritional value of the dish may vary.
 In some countries, this cooking method is the most common.
-Here is the recipe for this soup.
+Here is the recipe for such a soup.

-To make the dish rich in vitamins and minerals, take parsley, celery and carrots, head onion.
-Rinse them under running water, peel, cut into small pieces so that the cooking process takes less time.
-Put on the stove and cook for 30 minutes over medium heat.
-Now we decant the broth into a separate container and set it aside.
+To make the dish rich in vitamins and minerals, take parsley, celery and carrots, a head onions.
+Wash them under running water, peel them, cut them into small pieces so that the cooking process takes less time.
+Place on the stove and cook for 30 minutes over medium heat.
+Now strain the broth into a separate container and set it aside.

-So it's time for the potatoes.
-We clean it, wash it, divide each tuber into 4 parts and lower it into the broth.
+So, it's time for the potatoes.
+We clean it, wash it, divide each tuber into 4 parts and put it in the broth.
 We do the same with white bread.
-Yes, it needs to be cut and boiled together with potatoes.
+Yes, you just need to cut it and boil it along with the potatoes.

-Then we take a little wheat flour.
-Mix it with vegetable oil and place in a pan with potatoes and bread.
-Cook until cooked, then decant the broth.
-You can use a colander to separate the potatoes with bread from the broth.
+Then we take some wheat flour.
+Mix it with vegetable oil and place it in a pan with potatoes and bread.
+Cook until done, then strain off the broth.
+You can use a colander to separate the potatoes and bread from the broth.

 The cooking process is coming to an end.
-Grind all the ingredients that were cooked earlier in a blender and send back to our broth.
-The highlight of the soup will be toasted croutons, which must be fried in advance in a frying pan with butter.
-If the dish turned out to be thick, it is necessary to dilute it with boiled water.
+Grind all the ingredients that were cooked earlier in a blender and send them back to our broth.
+The highlight of the soup will be croutons, which need to be fried in advance in a frying pan with butter.
+If the dish turns out to be thick, you need to dilute it with boiled water.

 Diet variety

-What else can you eat in fasting, besides vegetables and fruits?
-Of course, porridge boiled in water.
-Grains are very useful.
-In the first place is buckwheat, rich in vitamins and trace elements that can be absorbed by the body in as soon as possible.
+What else can you eat during fasting, besides vegetables and fruits?
+Of course, porridge cooked in water.
+Cereals are very healthy.
+In the first place is buckwheat, rich in vitamins and microelements that can be absorbed by the body in as soon as possible.
 It can be cooked with fried onions, mushrooms, broccoli, spinach.
-The list of cereals is huge, we list some of them:
+The list of cereals is huge, let’s list some of them:

 • rice;